MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/contentunderstanding/set-up-content-understanding.md

 ## <a name="ai-builder-credits"></a>KI-Generator-Punkte

-Wenn Sie 300 oder mehr SharePoint Syntex-Lizenzen für SharePoint Syntex in Ihrer Organisation besitzen, werden Ihnen 1 Million KI-Generator-Punkte zugeteilt.
-Wenn Sie weniger als 300 Lizenzen besitzen, müssen Sie KI-Generator-Punkte erwerben, um die Formularverarbeitung zu verwenden.
+If you have 300 or more SharePoint Syntex licenses for SharePoint Syntex in your organization, you will be allocated one million AI Builder credits.
+If you have fewer than 300 licenses, you must purchase AI Builder credits in order to use forms processing.

 Sie können die für Sie geeignete KI-Generator-Kapazität mit dem [KI-Generator-Rechner](https://powerapps.microsoft.com/ai-builder-calculator) abschätzen.